aamassoud/aamassoud.github.io/_pages/research.md

 - **Region in the Atmosphere:** The ionosphere
 - **Goal:** Develop a tool to help heliophysicists investigate how the ionosphere responds to changes in the sun
 - **Adviser and Institution:** [Dr. Fabiano Rodrigues](https://sites.google.com/site/rodrigueslab/), UTD
 - **Current Involvement:** I am presently working with Dr. Rodrigues to collect the results of a model we developed into a paper.
-We will share an open-source version of the model for the heliophysics community to utilize
+We will share an open-source version of the model for the heliophysics community to utilize.
+[Go to a GIF of one of the numerical models I work with](/assets/images/ui_alt_lon_polar_spin_dpi.gif)

 ## Observing and Modeling Planet-Formation in a Distant Galaxy
 - **Region in Space:** The Small Magellanic Cloud